phoreproject/graphene/docs/config.md

 # Configuration

-This document details the configuration system used for Synapse.
+This document details the configuration system used for graphene.
 All configuration settings can be configured straight from the command line, or set via a YAML file, loaded as part of the `ConfigFile` global variable.

 ## Table of Contents